YINI-lang/YINI-spec/YINI-Specification.md

 v1.0.0 Beta 5, 2025-05-13
 - Added new section 16.2, "Acknowledgments".
-- Changed the default mode (after feedback of not requiring the /END) to non-stict (lenient) from Strict-mode:
+- Changed the default mode (after feedback of not requiring the /END) to non-stict (lenient) from Strict mode:
   * Thus the "Document Terminator" is now only optional.
   * Renamed section name to 12.3, "Lenient vs. Strict Modes".
 - Added tab as illegal character in backticked identifiers.